Sylt: Settlements along the west coast

-Hörnum on the island's southern headland is the youngest village, having been founded shortly after 1900.
-But already in former times the uninhabited southern tip of Sylt was said to serve as refuge for pirates and fishermen.
+Hörnum on the island's southern headland is the youngest village.
+It was founded shortly after 1900, although the uninhabited southern tip of Sylt was said to serve as refuge for pirates and fishermen.
 The name Budersand in the area emanates from that custom, marking a great dune where booths (Buden) stood in former times to serve as shelters.
 This southern headland, called Odde, is marked by continuous loss of land.
 Each year great amounts of sand are washed away by storm floods and coastal management has not yet seen sustainable effects in the area, so that further losses have to be expected.

 Sylt-Ost

 Sylt-Ost (East Sylt) is a former municipality which was formed in 1970 out of several small villages on the Nössehalbinsel of Sylt.
 The population (as of 2000) was 5,500.
 The villages included Tinnum, Munkmarsch, Archsum, Morsum and Keitum.
 In 2009, Sylt-Ost merged with Westerland and Rantum to form Gemeinde Sylt.